 Those considering a planned gift should consult their own legal and tax advisors.
 The staff in the Office of Planned Giving are happy to speak with advisors as well.

-Suppose Stanford's Balanced Pooled Income Fund earns 4% (the actual return varies; current rates are available on request).
-By making a gift of his stocks to the balanced pool, Mr. Andrews doubles his annual earnings and diversifies his assets.
-In addition, he receives a charitable income tax deduction of about $52,850 (based on an IRS discount rate of 1.2%), saving roughly $18,500 in income tax, and he avoids $13,500 in federal capital gains tax.
-When Mr. Andrews dies, the shares that his original gift "bought" in the pooled income fund will be withdrawn to establish a fund bearing his name to support research in the School of Engineering.
+Suppose Stanford’s Balanced Pooled Income Fund earns 2 percent (the current net payout varies; current payout rates are available on request).
+By making a gift of his stocks to the balanced pool, Michael will diversify his assets.
+In addition, he receives a charitable income tax deduction of about $56,000 (based on an IRS discount rate of 0.6 percent), saving roughly $19,600 in income tax, and he avoids $13,500 in federal capital gains tax.
+When Michael dies, the shares that his original gift “bought” in the pooled income fund will be withdrawn to establish a fund bearing his name to support research in the School of Engineering.